forcedotcom/salesforcedx-vscode/docs/_articles/en/index.md

 ### Code Builder (coming soon)

 Code Builder is a browser-based version of Salesforce Extensions, with everything installed and pre-configured for you.
-It's provides all the goodness of the desktop experience, but provides you the flexibility to work anywhere, from any computer.
+It provides all the goodness of the desktop experience as well as provides you the flexibility to work anywhere, from any computer.
 Check back soon for more details.

 ## Additional Resources